Doravado/samuel_portfolio/index.md

 # 🎮Playstudios Loyalty Program Engagement Model (In Progress)
 - Led a team of four to drive project progress and was mainly responsible for communicating with clients and other parties to coordinate tasks and timelines.

 - Collaborated with teammates to build project methodology.
-Used snowflake and python to process millions of player data, including querying and cleaning data and creating model variables.
+Used snowflake and python to process 2 million player data, including querying and cleaning data and creating model variables.

 - Used machine learning to do player segmentation and classification.
 Did survival analysis and built a retention model to identify early characteristics of loyal players.